eyeviz/dose_rate_variation/README.md

-This directory contains Python program codes for plotting sample points on a geographic map by specifying beeswarm points in the SHAP summary plot (Figure 6).
+This directory contains Python program codes for plotting sample points on a geographic map by specifying beeswarm points in the SHAP summary plot (Figure 6 in the manuscript).

 See mapping/README.md for more details

 ![Plotting ravine sample points on a geographic map from the SHAP summary plot](images/ravine.png)

-- ??????/

-See ??????/README.md for more details

 - histogram/